dandusty/logseq-notes/pages/cas_6_development.md

 2. How do we reconcile changes between master and test for the groovy script?
 3. What is the best practice for doing separate work in git going forward?
 Separate feature branches?
 ## Making changes - 03-02-2021
-### Make a change to the test branch first Go to master branch
+### Make a change to the test branch first
+1. Go to master branch
+2. Compare & pull request
+3.